A little advanced warning based on an HSE Communication we recently received:

 HSE CONSTRUCTION HEALTH INSPECTION INITIATIVE - 17 JUNE 2019

-Health and Safety Executive (HSE) will be carrying out its latest construction inspection initiative throughout October 2018.
-This initiative will focus on health, in particular the measures in place to protect workers from occupational lung disease caused by asbestos, silica, wood and other dusts when carrying out common construction tasks.
+WHAT: Starting on 17 June, HSE will be carrying out its latest construction inspection initiative by visiting construction workplaces.
+This initiative will continue the focus on health, in particular the measures in place to protect workers from occupational lung disease caused by asbestos, silica, wood and other dusts when carrying out common construction tasks.